An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Network Architecture Design

 \section{Network Architecture Design}

-In this section, we show the network design of $\phi^{0}$ and $\phi^{R}$ to ensure the feasibility of the networks' outputs.
+In this section, we show the network design of $\phi^{0}$ and $\phi^{R}$ that ensures the feasibility of the networks' outputs.
 Particularly, each network consists of a sequence of neural layers, which are convolutional or fully connected layers with an activation function applied after each layer, then followed by a series of transformations that map the output of the neural layers to a feasible solution.

 We first deal with first-stage constraints that must be satisfied by $\phi^{0}$.
 These constraints, as given in \eqref{3a} or \eqref{6a}-\eqref{6d}, describe axis-aligned rectangular regions and are easy to satisfy.
 We will then deal with the second-stage constraints that $\phi^R$ must satisfy.
 To be specific, $\phi^{R}$ is learning the optimal value of the second-stage DCOPF problem and must satisfy all the constraints in the optimization problem; otherwise, the estimated second-stage cost may have a large deviation from the true value and mislead the training of $\phi^{0}$.
-In turn, if the first-stage decisions are poorly made, there may be no feasible second-stage decisions when the uncertainties are realized.
-The constraints in the second-stage problem describe a high-dimensional polyhedral set that is dependent on the input data; thus, guaranteeing feasibility requires some more nontrivial techniques.
+In turn, if the first-stage decisions are poorly made, the resulting second-stage cost can be potentially very high when the uncertainties are realized.
+In particular, the constraints in the second-stage problem describe a high-dimensional polyhedral set that is dependent on the input data; thus, guaranteeing feasibility requires some more nontrivial techniques.